 As a fiduciary, you must be trustworthy, honest, and act in good faith.
 If you do not meet these standards, you could be removed as a fiduciary, sued, or have to repay money.
 It is even possible that the police or sheriff could investigate you and you could go to jail.

-That's why it's always important to remember: It's not your money!
+That's why it's always important to remember: It is not your money!

-Power of attorney questions and answers
+Durable power of attorney questions and answers

-What is a power of attorney?
+What is a durable power of attorney?

-A power of attorney is a legal document.
-Martina made a power of attorney to give you legal authority to make decisions about her money or property so that you can make decisions for her if she is sick or injured.
-In some states, the type of document that Martina made is called a durable power of attorney.
+A durable power of attorney is a legal document.
+Martina made a durable power of attorney to give you legal authority to make decisions about her money or property so that you can make decisions for her if she is sick or injured.

-Under a power of attorney, Martina is called the principal.
+Under a durable power of attorney, Martina is called the principal.

 You are called the agent.
-Another name for agent is attorney-in-fact.
+Another name for the agent is attorneyin-fact.